jinja2cpp/jinja2cpp.github.io/index.md

 {: .no_toc }

 {: .fs-6 }
 Jinja2C++ is a modern C++ implementation of the [Python Jinja2 template engine](http://jinja.pocoo.org/docs/2.10/).
-Originally inspired by [Jinja2CppLight](https://github.com/hughperkins/Jinja2CppLight) library now Jinja2C++ brings support of mostly all Jinja2 templates engine features into C++ world.
+Originally, it was inspired by [Jinja2CppLight](https://github.com/hughperkins/Jinja2CppLight) library and now Jinja2C++ brings support for mostly all Jinja2 templates engine features into C++ world.
 {: .fs-6 .fw-300 }

 ## Main features of Jinja2C++: